Michael Fuller (DJ)

-Michael "Mike" Fuller (born October 17, 1972) is an American DJ, nightlife visionary and nightclub executive.
+Michael Fuller (born October 17, 1972) is an American DJ, nightlife visionary and nightclub executive.
+He has managed the Palms Casino Resort, Baby's at the Hard Rock Hotel, Rain Nightclub, the Playboy Club, and others.

 Background

 Fuller was born in Las Vegas, Nevada, and attended Faith Lutheran High School.
 He did not attend college or university, but worked his way through the ranks of Las Vegas' nightlife industry.
 He played a key role in developing rave and underground parties in the early '90s, and worked as a promoter and DJ, then marketing executive and vice president.

 Nightlife career

 Fuller entered the Las Vegas nightlife industry as a promoter at the age of 19.
 He was instrumental in developing Las Vegas' rave and underground party scene in the early '90s, and has a reputation for events that combine fashion, art, performance and music into multi-sensory experiences.

 Fuller founded a graphic design and nightclub consulting firm, Moving Sun Studios, in 1992, which completed work for the Light Group, Peter Morton's Hard Rock Hotel and the House of Blues.